Ritesh-prft/terracode/.github/pull_request_template.md

 ### Description of changes
 Please provide a detailed description of the changes made in this PR.
+(Explain **why** this change is necessary, not just a list of files changed).

 ### Files Changed
 - [ ] File 1